-Ontario Power Generation produces more than half of the electricity that Ontario homes, schools, hospitals and businesses rely on each day.
+Ontario Power Generation (OPG) produces almost half of the electricity that Ontario homes, schools, hospitals and businesses rely on each day.
 We are committed to ensuring our energy production is reliable, safe and environmentally sustainable for Ontarians today and for the future.

 What We Do

 At Dec.
 31, 2018, OPG's generating portfolio had an in-service capacity of 16,295 megawatts.
 In Ontario, we own and operate:

 - 66 hydroelectric stations on 24 river systems